anishayata/git_tutorial/README.md

 An example repository

-This is now and _updated_ Repository
+This is now an _updated_ Repository